julia-wrobel/registr/README.md

 in our [paper](http://juliawrobel.com/Downloads/registration_ef.pdf) and were further adapted to (potentially) incomplete curve settings where (some) curves are not observed from the very beginning and/or until the very end of the common domain.
+For details on the incomplete curve methodology and how to use it see the corresponding package vignette.
 Instructions for installing the software and using it to register simulated binary data are provided below.

 ### Installation